 What are the Benefits of Free Checking Accounts?

-Fee-free checking accounts offer a few benefits over traditional checking accounts.
+Fee-free checking accounts and low-fee checking accounts offer a few benefits over traditional checking accounts.

 More money in your account